Meanwhile...

 Monday, May 9, 2016

-"Thank you so very much, James," Matilda purred as he opened the back door of the Eldorado for her.
+"Thank you so very much, James," Vesper purred as he opened the back door of the Eldorado for her.
 James touched the brim of his Greek fisherman's cap in a sassy salute.
 His thick tawny lashes swept down.
 His perfect teeth showed in a grin almost to his back molars.
-The sexy navy-colored cap sat at a jaunty angle on his blond head and the ends of his silvery hair brushed the shoulders of his black t-shirt.
+The sexy navy-colored cap sat at a jaunty angle on his blond head and the ends of his silvery blond hair brushed the shoulders of his black t-shirt.

-The cap was slightly reminiscent of part of the chauffeur's uniform that Grandma Lila tried to get James to wear, but he absolutely wouldn't.
+The cap was slightly reminiscent of part of the chauffeur's uniform that Grandma Marrcine tried to get James to wear, but he absolutely wouldn't.
 James gravitated to black t-shirts with Gothic designs on them and tight black jeans.
 He leaned into the red leather front seat of the gleaming Cadillac and picked up the stack of gaudy bowed-tied packages from various boutiques, preparing to carry them to the house.
 I rolled my eyes skyward as I looked at his shapely little ass.
-Matilda caught my expression, threw her head back and laughed.
+Vesper caught my expression, threw her head back and laughed.

 Perhaps James knew what we were laughing about.
 I couldn't see his expression over the packages he balanced as he walked up the pink and white granite path to the front steps.
 Grandma was coming down those steps, a tall glass of iced tea in her hand, probably Long Island Iced Tea.
 There was a sprig of fresh mint sticking out of the top of the glass and Grandma had a mischievous look in her eyes.
 A bit drunky she was, now that I looked closer...
 And, it was only ten o'clock on a rather damp and dark Saturday morning.
 The toadstools weren't even burned off our huge front lawn.
-Grandma Lila waved dramatically at James.
+Grandma Marricine waved dramatically at James.
 "Take them into the parlor, James.
-I doubt you can fit any more packages on Matilda's bed.
+I doubt you can fit any more packages on Vesper's bed.
 It's still full of shoe boxes from her last trip to Blanchard's.
-Matilda Darling, are you depressed or something?
+Vesper Darling, are you depressed or something?
 You've been going shopping even more than you usually do."

 "Just bored, Gran."